M4iKZ/Orpy/README.md

 - N worker threads to process HTTP requests and sends response back to client based on CPU Threads.

 ## Config

+At first start Orpy will run a wizard helping to configure all folder and files required.

 If the URL is not specified in the "Configs/sites/domain.json" file, the server will respond with a 444 error.